Federal Funding & Policy Information

 Shortfall status

-- Home Forward was recently notified by HUD that we are in “shortfall” status for our Housing Choice Voucher (HCV) and Mainstream Voucher programs.
+- Home Forward was notified by HUD that we are in “shortfall” status for our Housing Choice Voucher (HCV) and Mainstream Voucher programs.
 Shortfall means that HUD has determined that the amount of federal funding we’ve been allocated will not cover the costs to operate our programs through the rest of the calendar year.

 - Shortfall status has been used by HUD for many years.
 It is common for public housing authorities nationwide, especially those in high-cost housing markets like Multnomah County.